Early Years - Reception

 Early experiences affect children’s attitudes to learning, so here at Bellan we are able to offer small class sizes and a nurturing environment for them to start their journey through the school.

-We have a new, bespoke classroom for Reception pupils which is light, bright and welcoming, and opens directly onto their own outdoor space.
+We have a bespoke classroom for Reception pupils which is light, bright and welcoming, and opens directly onto their own outdoor space.

 All children learn best from experiences that are suitable for their stage of development.
 Play is key to the way young children learn.
 Through play children can develop, for example: the confidence needed for learning; the social skills needed for personal development and the skills needed for reading and writing.
 We encourage independence from an early age to aid problem solving skills.
 Taking all this into account, the children will be given the opportunity to learn through a carefully planned, well balanced, topic based curriculum which takes into consideration the children’s interests.